CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 The best performing strategy was selecting the lowest frequency coefficients, the second and third best were selecting the extreme and median frequencies, respectively, both including some coefficients from the lowest frequencies, while selecting only the highest frequencies was the worse strategy.
 These results indicate that our initial hypothesis, that higher frequency information has little visual effect on the image, was correct.
 For this reason, selecting the lowest frequency coefficients is the best strategy, and was used in all other experiments with the FBS method.

 In our next experiment, we analysed the effects of different spatial resolution, as seen in Table~\ref{tab:resolution}, where values inside parentheses are the number of input channels of each network.
-For this, we resized all the images to have their smallest side with 256, 128, 64, and 32 pixels and used the crop sizes of 224x224, 112x112, 56x56, and 28x28, respectively.
+For this, we resized all the images to have their smallest side with 256, 128, 64, and 32 pixels and used the crop sizes of 224$\times$224, 112$\times$112, 56$\times$56, and 28$\times$28, respectively.
 As it can be seen, the reduction in the spatial resolution yielded a significant impact on the classification accuracy of all the networks, although the DCT-based ones were more affected, significantly reducing the accuracy.
+This may have occurred due to the low initial spatial resolution of the DCT, that is 8 times lower than the RGB.

 We also analyzed the effect of reducing the quality setting used to encode JPEG images, as can be observed in Table~\ref{tab:quality}.
-All the networks were robust to this parameter, yielding a small drop in accuracy, lower than 1\% even for the worse quality setting.
+All the networks were robust to this parameter, yielding small drops in accuracy, lower than 1\% for the worse quality setting.

+Then we tested the impact of some of the most commonly used JPEG chroma subsampling schemes in the DCT models, being 4:4:4, 4:2:2, and 4:2:0, where the resolution is reduced in half both horizontally and vertically.
+We can see the accuracy obtained by each chroma subsampling scheme in Table~\ref{tab:subsampling}.